 Take the New York Post.
 The Post wouldn’t exist it weren’t for special favors granted Murdoch.
-The United States used to have laws prohibiting “cross ownership” of media — you could own a television station and two radio stations in the same city, but no more, and no newspapers.
+The United States used to have laws prohibiting “cross ownership” of media — you could own a television station and two radio stations in the same city, but no more, and no newspapers if you owned a TV station.
 When Murdoch decided to branch out into television in the U.S., he bought a television station in New York, despite already owning the Post, and had similar conflicts in other cities.
 Solution?
 He sought and was granted a waiver from the law, and eventually the law was rescinded.

 Not altogether different from Murdoch’s British tabloids suddenly deciding that Labour was not the devil on earth, and backing Tony Blair when it was obvious he would become prime minister in a landslide.
 Not that any of these papers’ far Right rantings slackened for a moment.
 Business is business, no matter how well Murdoch can keep a straight face.

 How much influence does Murdoch truly wield?
 Over the political process, evidently plenty, considering how British politicians all feared his considerable wrath, and how cravenly Republicans in the U.S. seek the favors of Fox News.
-Media outlets that are wielded as weapons of destruction with no regard for reality, and readerships and viewerships in the millions, is coercive to democracy.
+Media outlets that are wielded as weapons of destruction with no regard for reality are coercive to democracy.